 The ride in itself was quite an experience, but it wasn’t until I had a good look of Victoria Harbor that I knew I had done what I came to Hong Kong for.
 My first trip to Hong Kong was almost perfect.
 I was able to cross out all the

-Hong Kong and Macau are great places to have a first out-of-the-country trip.
+A more updated version of this article can be found here: Hong Kong Travel Guide Hong Kong and Macau are great places to have a first out-of-the-country trip.
 This realization dawned on me as soon as I started touring these “modern and futuristic” cites.
-The culture is not too different to alienate Pinoy first-time tourists and not too similar to bore them.
-The region is
+The culture is not too

 Maybe it’s just me but one thing I have noticed in my three years of being a travel blogger is that the closer you get to big cities, the pricier accommodations get.
 Of course there are exceptions; most big cities harbor some “best kept secrets”.
 Not only are they few,